zhugchzo/dl_occurrence_tipping/README.md

    python ./dl_model/DL_training.py $kk
    ```

    This will export the trained model (including weights, biases and architecture) to the directory `./dl_model/`.
 We run this for kk in [1,2,...,10].
 Taking kk as command line parameters allows training of multiple neural networks in parallel if one has access to mulitple CPUs.
 Time to train a single neural network using a CPU is approximately 72 hours.
-The same process can be used to train the null model as comparison for the DL model in manuscript, with the corresponding code also located in the directory `./dl_model/`.
+The same process can be used to train the LSTM in the ablation study, with the corresponding code also located in the directory `./dl_model/`.

 3. **Generate model time series for testing.** Simulate the model time series used to test the DL algorithm.
 Code to do this is available in `./model_test/`.
 For example, to simulate trajectories of May's harvesting model going through a fold bifurcation, and perform regular and irregular sampling for the trajectories, run